specialist in digestive health since 2008

 Rather than waiting until those New Year’s resolutions kick in, here are a few ways you can proactively make healthier eating choices this holiday season.

-1. think before you go to a holiday event
+1. Think before you go to a holiday event

 The best way to curb that appetite is to think ahead.
 If you’re like most people, you’ll socialize often and pay countless visits to various friends and family during November and December.